-Anyone accused of false imprisonment should seek the help of an experienced West Palm Beach criminal defense attorney.
+Anyone accused of false imprisonment should seek the help of an experienced criminal defense attorney.
 In some cases, false imprisonment charges may arise from a miscommunication between two or more people.

 Sometimes, these charges are levied against someone who was merely trying to defend themselves against attack.
-In these cases, a West Palm Beach false imprisonment lawyer can help present your side of the story in court in your defense.
-If you have been charged with false imprisonment or the more serious charge of kidnapping, call a skilled criminal lawyer immediately.
+In these cases, a West Palm Beach false imprisonment lawyer could help present your side of the story in court in your defense.
+If you have been charged with this serious crime, call a skilled criminal lawyer immediately.

 According to Florida Code Section 787.02, someone commits false imprisonment when they either: